What is TPU Filament in 3D Printing? Material Properties and Applications

 Elasticity

 TPU is a flexible elastomer that can behave like rubber.
 Though it lacks the performance of true rubber, it can bend and compress.
 These properties also contribute to desirable attributes such as shock resistance and vibration dampening.
+The elasticity of TPU can even be controlled by modifying its composition.
+Some TPU materials are hard, while some are much more pliable.
+This tunability allows TPU to be used in a wide range of products, from flexible phone cases to industrial seals.

-Abrasion resistance
+Abrasion Resistance

-Chemical resistance
+Chemical Resistance

 In addition to its resistance to abrasions, TPU is a good repeller of chemicals, especially oil and grease.
 Polyester TPUs are best for resisting oils, while polyether TPUs are typically used in moist environments (where the material’s hygroscopic properties must be minimized).
+TPU’s chemical resistance extends to many industrial solvents, fuels, and cleaning agents, making it suitable for automotive components, fuel hoses, and industrial storage containers.

-Pros and cons of TPU
+Pros and Cons of TPU

 Pros | Cons |